xebia/cypress-training/docs/5-isolation.md

 ![server-client](./images/cy_10_client_stub.png)

+## Exercise: Replace basic response data with an empty body

+For this exercise you will still be using the [TabTracker](https://github.com/codyseibert/tab-tracker/) that was also used during the other exercises.

+Using [cy.intercept()](https://docs.cypress.io/api/commands/intercept) makes it possible to 'spy' or 'stub' your backend calls.
+This means that you can intercept the request and return a custom response.
+This is very useful when you want to test your application in isolation.
+You can also use this to test your application when your backend is not yet ready.
+(This last scentence was 100% created by Github Copilot 🙌 😏)

+1. Create a new spec file and set the baseURL to your TabTracker application.
+2. Use cy.intercept to add a response to the intercepted call, add an empty body: `{}` to the response within the intercept.
+3. Assert that the backend was mocked.

 ## Exercise: Replace basic response data

 For this exercise you will still be using the [TabTracker](https://github.com/codyseibert/tab-tracker/) that was also used during the other exercises. **Make sure to only run the client and NOT the server for this exercise**.